 - The FDA has issued final rules for preventive controls ("PCs") for human food and animal feed ("Human Food PC Rule" and "Animal Food PC Rule," respectively), which apply to registered FDA facilities that manufacture, process, pack and hold human or animal food and require these facilities to establish and implement written food safety plans, which include hazard analyses, PCs to ensure that significant hazards that are identified as needing to be controlled will be significantly reduced or prevented, monitoring of PCs, supply-chain controls if appropriate to control a significant hazard, recall plans, corrective action procedures, verification activities and record keeping standards.
-The Human Food PC Rule also updates existing Current Good Manufacturing Practices ("CGMPs"), and the Animal Food PC Rule establishes minimum CGMPs for the production, holding and distribution of the human or animal food. - The FDA has issued a regulation relating to Foreign Supplier Verification Programs ("FSVP Rule") requiring that importers of both human and animal food must develop, follow and maintain written procedures verifying that their foreign suppliers produce food in a manner that provides the same level of public health protection as the Human Food PC Rule, Animal Food PC Rule, or FDA's regulations established under FSMA regarding produce safety, as appropriate, and must ensure that the suppliers' food is not adulterated and is not misbranded with respect to allergen labeling of human food. - Under FSMA, the Sanitary Transportation Food Act of 2005, and FDA's regulation, sanitary transportation practices must be used to transport human and animal foods to prevent such food from being adulterated during transport and applies to shippers, loaders, carriers by motor vehicle or rail vehicle, and receivers engaged in the transportation of food. - The FDA has finalized a rule that requires registered human food facilities to conduct a vulnerability assessment and implement mitigation strategies, including a written food defense plan, to prevent or mitigate potential acts of intentional adulteration of food that could harm the public health. - The FDA has proposed to establish additional traceability recordkeeping requirements for persons that manufacture, process, pack, or hold foods that appear on a list of "high risk" foods.
-The tentative list of high risk foods includes certain fruits and vegetables, shell eggs, and certain types of seafood, among other products.
-Entities that are subject to the rule would be required to establish and maintain traceability program records containing required information.
-The deadline for comments to the proposed rule was November 23, 2020 and the final rule is pending. - The FDA issued a final rule establishing the Laboratory Accreditation for Analyses of Foods ("LAAF") program as required by FSMA section 202(a).
+The Human Food PC Rule also updates existing Current Good Manufacturing Practices ("CGMPs"), and the Animal Food PC Rule establishes minimum CGMPs for the production, holding and distribution of the human or animal food. - The FDA has issued a regulation relating to Foreign Supplier Verification Programs ("FSVP Rule") requiring that importers of both human and animal food must develop, follow and maintain written procedures verifying that their foreign suppliers produce food in a manner that provides the same level of public health protection as the Human Food PC Rule, Animal Food PC Rule, or FDA's regulations established under FSMA regarding produce safety, as appropriate, and must ensure that the suppliers' food is not adulterated and is not misbranded with respect to allergen labeling of human food. - Under FSMA, the Sanitary Transportation Food Act of 2005, and FDA's regulation, sanitary transportation practices must be used to transport human and animal foods to prevent such food from being adulterated during transport and applies to shippers, loaders, carriers by motor vehicle or rail vehicle, and receivers engaged in the transportation of food. - The FDA has finalized a rule that requires registered human food facilities to conduct a vulnerability assessment and implement mitigation strategies, including a written food defense plan, to prevent or mitigate potential acts of intentional adulteration of food that could harm the public health. - The FDA issued a final rule establishing the Laboratory Accreditation for Analyses of Foods ("LAAF") program as required by FSMA section 202(a).
 Under the LAAF program, FDA will recognize accreditation bodies that will accredit laboratories to the standards established in this final rule.
 Laboratories accredited to the LAAF standard ("LAAF-accredited laboratories") are authorized to conduct certain food testing as described in the rule.
+In September 2022, FDA launched a LAAF Dashboard which maintains a list of FDA-recognized Accreditation Bodies for the LAAF Program. - The FDA has issued a final rule establishing additional traceability recordkeeping requirements for persons that manufacture, process, pack, or hold foods that appear on a list of "high risk" foods.
+The list of high risk foods includes certain fruits and vegetables, shell eggs, and certain types of seafood, among other products.
+Entities that are subject to the rule will be required to establish and maintain traceability program records containing required information.
+The compliance date for all persons subject to the rule is January 20, 2026.